We would also like to draw your attention to a new publication by the GRK’s doctoral researcher Simon Hollnaicher:

 Our doctoral member Roel Visser started his Visiting Research Fellowship at the Center for the History of Political Economy at Duke University.
 Congratulations on this great opportunity!

-Our principal investigator Ralf Stoecker co-organizes the 1.
+Our principal investigator Ralf Stoecker co-organized the 1.
 Bielefelder Tag der Medizinethik: “Kommt eine Familie zum Arzt…” – Zur Rolle der Angehörigen in der Medizin at Bielefeld University, March 30, 2019.
-Please find the complete program here (in German).

 Dr. Federica Russo (University of Amsterdam) gave her public lecture On the ethico-political dimension of phil-sci problems on Thursday, January 24, 2019, 16:00 s.t. – 17:15 at the Department of Philosophy at Bielefeld University.
 Please find more information here.

 Our principal investigator Anke Büter won the DGPPN-Award for Philosophy and Ethics in Psychiatry and Psychotherapy 2018 by the German Association for Psychiatry, Psychotherapy and Psychosomatics for her work on Epistemic Injustice and Psychiatric Classification.
 Congratulations!

 A warm welcome to our new doctoral candidates Anna Elisabeth Höhl in Bielefeld and Philipp Eichenberger and Jonas Lipski in Hannover!
 Furthermore a shout-out to Markus Ahlers and Martin Wasmer who have been affiliated doctoral members since this summer.
 It’s great to have you here!

 Saana Jukola, Anke Büter, Daria Jadreškić and Julia Pfeiff organized a workshop on Philosophy of medicine meets social epistemology.
 The workshop took place at Leibniz Universität Hannover, June 7-8, 2018.
 Please find further information and the call for papers here.